-The simplest explanation for why the children of Israel were chosen to enter into this great covenant with God is because God promised their forefathers, Abraham, Isaac, and Jacob, that their descendants were destined to become the chosen nation.
+The simplest explanation for why the children of Israel were chosen is because God promised their forefathers, Abraham, Isaac, and Jacob, that their descendants were destined to become the chosen nation.
 In this way, the Mosaic Covenant is really a culmination of the Abrahamic Covenant, the fulfillment of God's promises made to Abraham.